-Our biggest thank you is for the audience members who have enjoyed our concerts — many who've returned year after year.
-We'd also like to thank our spouses, partners, significant others, friends, and families for their support.
+Our biggest thank you is for the audience members who have enjoyed our concerts — many who've returned year after year, decade after decade.
+We'd also like to thank our spouses, partners, significant others, friends, children, and families for their support.
 It takes the patient hard work and talent of many people behind the scenes to create and support our performances.
-These are the people who have made our concerts possible and successful.
+Friendly music stores, reporters, radio stations, graphic designers, and other professionals are plentiful.
+These are the some of the people who have made our concerts possible and successful.

 Harry loves a great song.
 He performs with friends including Carla Sciaky, and with his longtime band mates Steve Abbott and Jack Stanesco in Grubstake.

 You can always find a cup of coffee, cookies, other people who love music and instruments, and maybe even a great jam at the Denver Folklore Center.
 Located near Denver University, they offer a diverse collection of music, DVDS, books, and gear, along with lessons and instrument repair.

 Paul has been instrumental to the success of the MoFos since the late 1970s.
 He's provided rehearsal space, organized sound checks, coordinated with the lighting and sound staff for our concerts, and worked the stage during the shows.
 He ensures we have what we need, and sound our best.
 Many of the MoFos' solo albums have been recorded and produced by Paul and his company, Rocky Mountain Recorders.
 He recorded and produced our albums "Confluence" and "Alive at 25" (on his BabyJane label).
 He's married to MoFo vocalist Suzy Nelson.